Create a Website Account - Manage notification subscriptions, save form progress and more.

 • Don't ever try to touch a coyote, bobcat, or any other wild animal.

 If an animal bites you, even if it is your animal, you are required by State law to report the bite to your Local Rabies Control Authority.
-If after hours, you can call our on-call officer at 469-853-2929, and an officer will be in contact with you.
+If after hours, you can call our on-call officer at 469-853-2929, and an officer will contact you.

-The Little Elm Shelter does not provide vaccinations to the public; however, Texas Coalition for Animal Protection (TCAP) comes to the shelter quarterly to provide low-cost vaccinations and other basic veterinary services such as heartworm tests, nail trims, and other treatments.
-You can contact the Animal Shelter at 972-377-1898 for more information or visit the info page here.
+The Little Elm Shelter does not provide vaccinations to the public; however, the Texas Coalition for Animal Protection (TCAP) comes to the shelter quarterly to offer low-cost vaccinations and other basic veterinary services such as heartworm tests, nail trims, and other treatments.
+You can contact the Animal Shelter at 972-377-1898 or visit the info page here.